 When ROS react with other molecules such as proteins and fats, it leads to damaged, dysfunctional cellular components and inflammation.
 While ROS naturally occur in the body, their levels can be increased by heavy metal toxicity, environmental toxins, sleep apnea and hemochromatosis (excess iron in the body) among other things.

 Luckily, our cells have enzymatic antioxidants that can help protect us from ROS.
 Some of these antioxidants include superoxide dismutase, catalase, glutathione peroxidase and glutathione reductase.
 We also get a number of nutritive antioxidants from our diet.
-These include vitamin C, vitamin E and beta-carotene as well as polyphenols such as flavonoids.
-Ideally, both the enzymatic and nutritive antioxidants work together to prevent ROS from causing any damage.
+These include vitamin C,

 Unfortunately, however, a number of things can prevent this from happening and lead to what’s known as oxidative stress.
 Oxidative stress occurs when the balance between ROS and antioxidants favors ROS.
 Oxidative stress can occur when a diet is low in nutritive antioxidants, when enzymatic antioxidants are suppressed or when any of the previously mentioned factors increase the number of ROS beyond our antioxidant system’s capacity to handle.
 Oxidative stress has been implicated in a number of different disease processes, just one of which is heart disease.